 A Short Piece

-In the Long Run, Everything Might Be Automated, Assuming We Don’t Destroy Ourselves First Because We Think Everything Is Going To Be Automated
+In the Long Run, Everything Might Be Automated, Assuming We Don’t Destroy Ourselves First Because We Think Everything Will Be Automated…

-Economists are so concerned about “the signals” of interest rates, but paradoxically don’t mind talking about coming automation.
+Keynesian economists are concerned about “the signals” of interest rates, but rarely do they worry about “the signals” of discussing automation

-The idea that “we’re all dead in the long run” is generally used to justify addressing present economic troubles, versus ignore them because doing so might somehow benefit us in the future.
+The idea that “we’re all dead in the long run” is generally used to justify addressing present economic troubles with Fed or State intervention, versus ignore them because doing so might somehow benefit us in the future.
 For Keynes, if we refused to get into debt to save the economy now in the name of the economy in the future, that might be precisely why we don’t have a future economy.
 Keynes complexifies the simple idea that we can promise ourselves a better tomorrow by simply suffering more economic pain today.
-That might be true, and certainly is true in some if not most circumstances, but Keynes wants to make very clear that this is not always true.
-As I discuss in the paper on Keynes, there is something I call “the demand event horizon,” and if we fall below that, “self-correction” of the market is not guaranteed.
+That might be true, and certainly it is true in some if not most circumstances, but Keynes wants to make very clear that this is not always true.
+As I discuss in the paper on Keynes, there is something I call “the demand event horizon,” and if we fall below that point, “self-correction” of the market is not guaranteed.
 If we fall below the DEH, saving money today for the sake of tomorrow might be why our money tomorrow proves worthless.

 I’m A Twenty Year Truck Driver, I Will Tell You Why America’s “Shipping Crisis” Will Not End